Th3taT/personal/README.md

 # My Developer Environment

-This is my personal repo that i store my scripts for a fresh install and also my dotfiles.
+This is my personal repo that I store my scripts for a fresh install and also my dotfiles.
 Feel free to use these as you wish but understand that they may not be suited to you.

 ## Usage

-**OS**: [Arch Linux] - I enjoy building my distro from the ground up.
+- **OS**: [Arch Linux] - I enjoy building my distro from the ground up.
-**Window Manager**: [Hyprland] - I like tilling window managers.
+- **Window Manager**: [Hyprland] - I like tilling window managers.
-**Editor**: [Neovim] - I use the LazyVim config.
+- **Editor**: [Neovim] - I use the LazyVim config.
 I plan on building my own config when I become more proficient with lua.
-**Terminal** [Ghostty] - My main terminal.
+- **Terminal** [Ghostty] - My main terminal.
 I also use Alacritty for launching TUIs from waybar.
-**StatusBar** [Waybar] - I like a simple and clean status bar.
+- **StatusBar** [Waybar] - I like a simple and clean status bar.

 ## Installation